xjtxjt/cithub-generation/README.md

 print(r.json())
 ```

 Currently, nine covering array generation tools are supported, including `acts`, `pict`, `casa`, `fastca`, `jenny`, `medici`, `tcases`, `coffee4j`, and `jcunit`.
-See `example/example.py` for the codes that use each of the above tools to generate covering arrays.
-The test model (and constraint) files can be found in  `example/files`
+See `example/example.py` for the codes that construct the input parameters and files for using the abovel tools.
+Some test model and constraint files can be found in  `example/files`.

 **Notes**

-* The service will only invoke the core generation algorithm (engine) of each tool, so that other avaiable functionalities of these tools (e.g., coverage measurement, fault diagnosis) are not supported.
+* The service will only invoke the core generation algorithm of each tool, so that other avaiable functionalities of these tools (e.g., coverage measurement, fault diagnosis, etc.) are not supported.
-* Currently, the service can only accept test model files of specific formats (which describes an abtract model only).
-This is different from the origianl format of these tools.
+* Currently, the service is only tested with model files of abstract information (that is, a specific variant of their original modelling langauge).